 Mary Dreher, Chief Financial Officer

-Mary has over 30 years of experience in Business Management, Bookkeeping, Accounting, and Tax Preparation.
+Mary Dreher has over 30 years of experience in Business Management, Bookkeeping, Accounting, and Tax Preparation.
 She has worked with private companies and non-profit organizations.
 Her experience includes accounting, auditing, program monitors, contract management and supervision of finance staff and departments.
 Mary has found the non-profit sector the most rewarding of the work environments she has experienced.
 Mary received her training from the University of Denver and continued at the Extended University of Arizona.
 Mary has been the Chief Financial Officer and Chief Operations Officer for Old Pueblo Community Services and the Director of Finance for the Tucson Pima Arts Council, United Cerebral Palsy and Tucson Hebrew Academy.
 Ms. Dryer oversees all financial operations and financial compliance activities for Compass Affordable Housing.
 She supervises staff and all day to day activities.
 In her spare time, she enjoys traveling and collecting U.S. coins and currency.

 Christe LePeau, Program Manager

 Christe LePeau graduated with her Bachelor’s Degree in Regional Development with a minor in Korean language from the University of Arizona.
 She works with families, single parent households and formerly homeless individuals in the Community Housing program and supervises Americorps VISTAs and interns in the Tenant Services Program.
 Her work and experience includes case management of formerly homeless individuals and families, training and supervising staff, coaching peers through development, and facilitating first-time homebuyer and homebuyer financial seminars.
 She has previously worked with TMM Family Services, Inc. and has performed volunteer services for children and families in the Tucson community.
 She has experience organizing and planning events, performance evaluations, and mentoring employees.

 Debby Francis, Grants & Data Manager